nanlabs/frontend-reference/examples/markstream-react-example/README.md

 # Markstream React streaming example

-This example shows how to render incomplete Markdown as an AI response arrives in a React + Vite application.
+This example shows how to smoothly render incomplete Markdown as an AI response arrives in a React + Vite application.
 It uses a local mock stream, so it runs without an API key or backend.

 ## What it demonstrates

 - Installing `markstream-react` in a React application.
 - Appending Markdown chunks as they arrive from a stream.
+- Letting `markstream-react` pace the visible text between incoming chunks.
 - Passing the current `content` and `final` state to `MarkdownRender`.
-- Rendering code blocks, lists, and tables while the response is still incomplete.
+- Rendering code blocks as stable `pre` elements while the response is still incomplete.

 The same pattern can be used with an SSE or WebSocket handler: append each received chunk to `content`, then set `final` to `true` when the stream emits its completion event.